-On February 17, 2015, in connection with a merger with Osisko Gold Royalties Ltd ("Osisko") (TSX: OR) by way of a statutory arrangement, Virginia Mines Inc. amalgamated with 9081798 Canada Inc., a wholly-owned subsidiary of Osisko, to form Osisko Exploration James Bay Inc. ("Osisko Exploration").
+On February 17, 2015, in connection with a merger with Osisko Gold Royalties Ltd ("Osisko") (TSX: OR) by way of a statutory arrangement, Virginia Mines Inc., a major shareholder of TerraX, amalgamated with 9081798 Canada Inc., a wholly-owned subsidiary of Osisko, to form Osisko Exploration James Bay Inc. ("Osisko Exploration").

-On May 12, 2013 TerraX entered into an agreement to grant an option to Osisko Exploration to purchase an additional 1.0% net smelter return royalty ("NSR") on its wholly-owned Yellowknife City Gold Project ("YCG") in the Northwest Territories.
-To purchase this option, Osisko Exploration will pay TerraX \$1 Million in cash.
+On May 12, 2013 TerraX entered into an agreement to grant an option to Osisko Exploration to purchase an additional 1.0% net smelter return royalty ("NSR") on its wholly-owned Yellowknife City Gold Project in the Northwest Territories.
+To purchase this option, Osisko Exploration paid TerraX \$1 Million in cash.
 The option entitles Osisko Exploration to purchase a 1.0% NSR on production from the properties that comprise the YCG by payment of an additional \$2 Million within 3 months following commencement of production.
 This 1.0% NSR is in addition to the existing Osisko Exploration option to acquire a 2% NSR on YCG (subject to underlying royalties to certain property vendors, and payment of \$2 Million within 3 months of the start of production from those properties).
-Osisko Exploration owns 9.24% of the common shares of TerraX.
+This transaction closed on June 17, 2015